Square Root Of 105 Simplified

 2. Identify Perfect Squares: Now, examine the prime factorization (3 x 5 x 7).
 Notice that there are no repeated prime factors.
 A perfect square always has pairs of identical prime factors (e.g., 4 = 2 x 2, 9 = 3 x 3, 16 = 2 x 2 x 2 x 2).
 Since there are no repeated factors in the prime factorization of 105, there are no perfect square factors to extract.

 3. The Simplified Form: Because there are no perfect square factors within the prime factorization of 105, √105 is already in its simplest form.
 We cannot simplify it further.
-This means that √105 cannot be expressed as a whole number or a fraction of whole numbers.
+What this tells us is √105 cannot be expressed as a whole number or a fraction of whole numbers.
 Its value is an irrational number, meaning it cannot be expressed as a simple fraction and its decimal representation goes on forever without repeating.

 Approximating √105